 Know Your Rights

-An Experienced Criminal Defense Team
+An Experienced Team of Criminal Defense Attorneys

 If you or someone you love is facing criminal charges, you may be uncertain how to proceed.
 The attorneys at East Lake Law Firm are prepared to help guide you through this time.